immerjs/immer/readme.md

 * Egghead lesson covering all of immer (7m): [Simplify creating immutable data trees with Immer](https://egghead.io/lessons/redux-simplify-creating-immutable-data-trees-with-immer)
 * Introduction blogpost: [Immer: Immutability the easy way](https://medium.com/@mweststrate/introducing-immer-immutability-the-easy-way-9d73d8f71cb3)
 * [Talk](https://www.youtube.com/watch?v=-gJbS7YjcSo) + [slides](http://immer.surge.sh/) on Immer at React Finland 2018 by Michel Weststrate
+* Blog by Workday Prism on why they picked Immer to manage immutable state [The Search for a Strongly-Typed, Immutable State](https://medium.com/workday-engineering/workday-prism-analytics-the-search-for-a-strongly-typed-immutable-state-a09f6768b2b5)

 Immer (German for: always) is a tiny package that allows you to work with immutable state in a more convenient way.
 It is based on the [_copy-on-write_](https://en.wikipedia.org/wiki/Copy-on-write) mechanism.